-The inaugural MLPerf HPC submission round (v0.7) † took place during the summer of 2020.
-The results from submissions on 7 supercomputers, released in November, showcased the capabilities of HPC systems listed in Table 3, for training large-scale scientific problems.
+The inaugural MLPerf HPC submission round (v0.7) took place during the summer of 2020.
+The results from submissions on 7 supercomputers, released in November, showcased the capabilities of state-of-art systems for training large-scale scientific problems.
 The results are summarized in Table 4 for both closed and open divisions.
-We can see the improvements in time to train achieved through innovations in open division by comparing the fastest results in each division on the same system.
-On CPU system, Fugaku, there is an 3.38× improvement for CosmoFlow while on GPU system, ABCI, there are 2.61× and 1.12× improvements on ABCI for CosmoFlow and DeepCAM respectively.
-This section will present a detailed analysis of the submissions, with highlights from implementations on few systems.
+Benchmark performance is reported with the mean time to solution.
+Details of the participating HPC systems are listed in Table 3.
+This section will present a detailed analysis of the submissions, with highlights and observations from each submitter.